-- 1. Development proposals must conserve or enhance wildlife habitats and biodiversity of the Parish, including creating links between habitats to improve connectivity. - 2.
-Development proposals that would result in an adverse effect on a Site of Importance for Nature Conservation which cannot either be avoided or adequately mitigated will be refused. - 3.
-Where development will impact important habitats it should be demonstrated that the development would have a positive impact on those habitats.
+5.16 It is expected that development proposals will conserve or enhance wildlife habitats and the biodiversity of the Parish, including creating links between habitats to improve connectivity.

+5.17 Where development will impact important habitats it should be demonstrated that the development would have a positive impact on those habitats.
 A suitable management plan will be required, which clearly sets out the long term management of the habitat, complete with a fully costed budget, secured through a condition or planning obligation, to cover the works so as to ensure that the burden does not fall on the Parish Council.
+Important habitats include..

+- Chalk grassland

+- Hedgerows

+- Ponds

-Important habitats include: - Chalk grassland - Hedgerows - Ponds - Chalk watercourses including Pillhill Brook
+- Chalk watercourses including Pillhill Brook